 Admission to Western Michigan University is granted only by the Office of Admissions for undergraduate students.
 Application forms may be obtained by writing to the Office of Admissions, 2240 Seibert Administration Building, or via the Web at www.wmich.edu.

 Enrollment in a Theatre or Music Theatre curricula is contingent upon admission to the University and approval of the Department of Theatre.
 Department approval is obtained through the theatre audition or interview process.
-Information regarding auditions and interviews can be found at www.wmich.edu/theatre.
-The students are urged to commence application procedures early in the senior year of high school, or in the final year at a community college.
+The student may proceed by making application to the University, at which time notification will be sent about the audition/interview program in the Department, or a request may be made for an opportunity to audition prior to making application to the University by completing an on-line Audition/Interview Application from the Department of Theatre via the Web at www.wmich.edu/theatre.
+The student is urged to commence application procedures early in the senior year of high school, or in the final year at a community college.

 Approval to become a Theatre or Music Theatre major is based upon the student’s capabilities, as demonstrated by the audition or interview, upon academic abilities reflected in grade point average, various scholastic test scores as they are available, a resume, and letters of recommendation.